Pure Strategies in Imperfect Information Stochastic Games: Introduction

-\begin{itemize} \item On the negative side, by a reduction of the value $1$ problem for probabilistic word automata \cite{GO10}, we prove that even if \Adam is fully informed and \Eve is totally blind (\emph{i.e.} all states are indistinguishable for her), it is undecidable whether \Eve can positively win a safety game (Section~\ref{sec:undecidability}). \vlong{ Under the same restrictions, positive winning in B\"uchi games and almost-sure winning in co-B\"uchi games are proved to be undecidable by reduction from the emptiness problem for classes of probabilistic $\omega$-word automata \cite{BBG08}.} \item To obtain positive results, we have to impose restrictions on how \Adam is informed.
+Our main results are the following.
+On the negative side, by a reduction of the value $1$ problem for probabilistic word automata \cite{GO10}, we prove that even if \Adam is fully informed and \Eve is totally blind (\emph{i.e.} all states are indistinguishable for her), it is undecidable whether \Eve can positively win a safety game (Section~\ref{sec:undecidability}).
+Under the same restrictions, positive winning in B\"uchi games and almost-sure winning in co-B\"uchi games are proved to be undecidable by reduction from the emptiness problem for probabilistic $\omega$-word automata~\cite{BBG08}.

+To obtain positive results, we have to impose restrictions on how \Adam is informed.
 We consider the case where he has perfect information and the case where he is more informed than \Eve\footnote{{We say that \Adam is more informed than \Eve when his equivalence relation on the states of the games refines that of \Eve.
 In particular, this is the case when \Adam is perfectly informed.}}.
 In both situations we show that it is decidable whether \Eve has a positively winning pure strategy in a reachability game (Section~\ref{sec:positive-reachability}).
 Using this result in a fixpoint computation, we prove that one can decide whether \Eve has an almost-surely winning pure strategy in a B\"uchi game (Section~\ref{sec:as}).
-Moreover, if exists, such a strategy can be constructed and requires \emph{finite} memory.
-In both cases, we obtain matching upper and lower complexity bounds. \end{itemize}
+Moreover, if it exists, such a strategy can be constructed and requires \emph{finite} memory.
+In both cases, we obtain matching upper and lower complexity bounds.

-The decidability results for the special case where \Adam is perfectly informed were also obtained in \cite{CD}.
+The decidability results for the special case where \Adam is perfectly informed were also obtained in~\cite{CD}.
 However, the technique we develop here is different and in particular uses the positive winning case as a toolbox, which later permits us to handle the more general case where \Adam is more informed than \Eve.
-And while \cite{CD} focuses on reachability conditions and studies the memory required for winning strategies depending on how the players are informed, we focus on the case in which \Adam is better informed than \Eve (or even perfectly informed), and study different winning conditions.
+And while~\cite{CD} focuses on reachability conditions and studies the memory required for winning strategies depending on how the players are informed, we focus on the case in which \Adam is better informed than \Eve (or even perfectly informed), and study different winning conditions.